 Credit Default Swaps

-The purpose for big bailouts was to prevent CDSwap explosions, risking a string of bombs to go off.
+The purpose of big bailouts was to prevent CDSwap explosions, risking a string of bombs to go off.
 The key aspect of CDSwap contracts is their hidden nature, with fuses intersecting in the dark.

 The total size of this market is A STAGGERING $ 63 Trillion!
 CDS were used by Greece, Spain, Italy, etc...because they allowed to convert something like a bad bond or CCC into a AAA.

 A premium is to be paid for the risk.
 The higher the risk, the higher the premium.
-As an example - under normal circumstances, the risk for a bond issued by the American government is smaller than the risk of of bond issued by a company as General Motors.
+As an example - under normal circumstances, the risk for a bond issued by the American government is smaller than the risk of bond issued by a company as General Motors.

 If the risk occurs - either the interest or the Bond cannot be repaid, the damage is compensated by the Insurer.
 When does notional value become real value?
 That is, under what circumstance would a credit default swap require financing to 100% of its insurance undertaking?
 The answer is in default.
-This is why GREECE won't be allowed to go into default...and we shall see Quantitative Easing to Infinity...until the Natural economic forces do what the the politicians should do but have not the balls for.
+This is why Greece won't be allowed to go into default...and we shall see Quantitative Easing to Infinity...until the Natural economic forces do what the politicians should do but have not the balls for.